Achilles Tendinitis, Tendinosis, or Tenosynovitis

 The trick with any Achilles tendon injury is getting your achilles back in the best possible condition you can quickly.
 This means getting the tendon to heal quick to minimize scar tissue growth - something our T•Shellz Wraps® are intended for.
 Even with optimum healing, there is always less elasticity in a previously injured tendon.
 This will cause your Achilles tendon to hurt during regular movement and exercise.
 However, if you heal your injury efficiently and quickly, your chance of re-injury later on is much lower than average.

 The Achilles tendon is a difficult tendon to rest completely as it is an essential tendon for walking and daily activities.
 Fortunately, there are healing tools that can help boost blood circulation in to Achilles region, strengthening the ability of the body to heal soft tissue.
 We feel this can help you get back to a life without pain and risk of further injury.
-The use of a T•Shellz Wrap® (Deep Tissue Therapy) increases elasticity of soft tissue while promoting blood flow at the treatment site.
+The use of a T•Shellz Wrap® (Soft Tissue Therapy) increases elasticity of soft tissue while promoting blood flow at the treatment site.

 Although steroid injections may provide temporary relief from the pain of an achilles injury they should generally be undertaken with caution as they weaken the tendon and may lead to a complete rupture.
 If you do opt for an injection, doctors usually recommend that you do not participate in strenuous activities for several weeks to reduce the risk of a rupture.